 Why clocks as the focus of your world?
 Come check out the new middle grade story in a world of clocks... there's a giveaway too!

-This week’s topic is Books That Would Make Good Video Games.
 This was a really fun topic this week as my family and I are big gamers.
-We've played all types from RPGs and shoot'em ups to puzzle games and simulations - we love video games.
-In fact when I mentioned it to the other members of my household there were shout outs that I couldn't help agreeing with...
+When I mentioned it to the other members of my household there were shout outs that I couldn't help agreeing with...

 Khya is a clan warrior whose home is an isolated desert island.
 She's closest to her brother, Yorri and is constantly pestered by her rival, Tessen.
 As a rare fykina who can make wards to protect from magic and physical dangers she is important to her team and her ambition in life is to become a leader of her clan.
 When her brother's body mysteriously disappears she goes on a quest to learn what really happened even if it means betraying her clan and everything she's ever known.